egemen-github/rock_paper_scissors/README.md

 # rock_paper_scissors
-This is rock paper scissors game.
+This is rock paper scissors game with basic user interface.